ARLundborg/PerturbationCoDa/README.md

 ## Installation
 The experiments of the paper are run in Python 3.11.
-The required packages are specified in the `requirements.txt` file (be aware that the `Cython`-package needs a specific version!).
+The required packages are specified in the `requirements.txt` file (be aware that the `Cython` and `numpy`-packages need a specific versions!).

 To be able to run the code, the `regressiontree` package needs to be installed and compiled.
 To do so, run the command `pip install -e regressiontree` command.
 If you have any trouble with this step, feel free to contact one of the authors of the paper via email or open a GitHub issue.